emilyyleung/photo-sifter/README.md

 ## About The Project

-As someone who enjoys capturing memories on my digital camera, I end up with hundreds to thousands of photos that need sorting at a time.
+As someone who enjoys capturing memories on a digital camera, I end up with hundreds to thousands of photos to process at one given time.
-With that many to sort through, I find the process of selecting the best ones to share with family and friends to be a tedious one.
+Procrastination gets the best of me when thinking about the task at hand, but I also want to get them in the hands of family and friends as soon as possible.

-As a result, instead of spending my spare time going through and organise my most recent collection of photos, I used it to build this tool - hoping that it will pay off in the future 😅
+So instead of spending my spare time sifting through my most recent collection of photos, I used it to build this tool - hoping that it will pay off in the future 😅

 ### Built With